DnDnDiffusion/scaffold-dnd/README.md

 # 🎲 Scaffold-D&D
 ![image (6)](https://user-images.githubusercontent.com/62179036/202815929-0556be95-67c1-4eb2-ac71-aaef506690e6.png)

 > Using Scaffold-ETH to accelerate my contract testing, unfortunately had to just use remix because this wasn't displaying my contracts.
-If you have a similar problem, just navigate to `packages/hardhat/contracts/VRFD22.sol` that's where the action is. 🚀
+If you have a similar problem, just navigate to `packages/hardhat/contracts/VRFD22.sol` that's where the action is.
+[Smart Contract Demo Video](https://youtu.be/A9PGWtiS4sk)🚀

 ![image](https://user-images.githubusercontent.com/62179036/202815715-51e8dbce-9d7d-4bd9-92ad-a671a4e59632.png)